rodekruis/DEH-Admin-Manual/README.md

 Everything about generic roles is described in the [EspoCRM Docs](https://docs.espocrm.com/administration/roles-management/).

 >[!NOTE]
-> _The below User management inofrmation is useful for Twilio Flex.
-If you only use EspoCRM, this is not relevant._
+> The below user management inofrmation is useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant.

 DEH specific roles can be found [here](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/default-espocrm-roles-teams.md)